BenardoTang/BenardoTang/README.md

 I love learning new things and solving puzzles!

-👯 I’m looking to collaborate on Software Development projects to apply what I have learnt.

 ### Past Projects

 - [WatchNext](https://github.com/AY2021S1-CS2113T-W12-3/tp), a show tracking app for users who watch their favourite shows on multiple free streaming platforms and other open source streaming websites, optimized for use via the Command Line Interface (CLI).